hubertrybka/vae-annealing/README.md

  ## Usage:
  An instance of Annealer class stores total_steps and current_steps integer attributes and uses them to calculate the slope of annealing function at each step.
 Annealer is to be instantiated before the training loop, ex:
  ```
+ from loss import VAELoss
- from annealing import Annealer, VAELoss
+ from annealing import Annealer

  annealing_agent = Annealer(slope_length, shape='cosine')  # instantiating annealing agent
  criterion = VAELoss()  # instantiating VAELoss